At a glance

 CLA is needed to transport fats within the body and increases the activity of enzymes necessary to break down and utilize fats for energy production.

-This fat-burning effect of CLA has been studied extensively, and research published in The Journal of Food Science found that “CLA may be effective at protecting against fat mass regain following weight loss.”
+This fat-burning effect of CLA has been studied extensively, and research published in The Journal of Food Science found that “CLA may be effective at protecting against fat mass regain following weight loss.”2

 4. May lower the risk of cancer

-Evidence published in Science Direct suggests that eating butter may play a role in preventing colorectal cancer.
+Evidence published in Agricultural and Biological Sciences suggests that eating butter may play a role in reducing the risk of colorectal cancer.3

-Butyric acid in butter can inhibit the growth of cancerous cells and promote cell death of abnormal cells in the colon, linked to a lower risk of colon polyps and cancer.
+Butyric acid in butter has been found to promote normal cellular function and may inhibit the growth of cancerous cells in the colon, which is linked to a lower risk of colon polyps associated with cancer development.

 5. Natural antimicrobial